List of NFL rivalries: Green Bay Packers vs. San Francisco 49ers

 The rivalry between the Packers and the 49ers heated up during the 1990s, with the two teams facing each other in four consecutive playoff games.
 The Packers won four of five playoff games against the 49ers with Brett Favre as its quarterback, with four of those games pitting Favre against the 49ers' Hall of Fame quarterback Steve Young.
 With Aaron Rodgers as its quarterback, the 49ers won all four playoffs meetings.

 The Packers currently lead the series 39–34–1, but the 49ers have won the last five postseason meetings to take a 6–4 lead.

 Green Bay Packers vs. Seattle Seahawks

-As of the 2024 season, the Packers lead the series 16–9 overall and 3–1 in the playoffs.
+The Packers lead the series 16–9 overall and lead 3–1 in the playoffs.

 Green Bay Packers vs. Tampa Bay Buccaneers

 The Packers and Buccaneers were division rivals from 1977 to 2001 when both were in the NFC Central division.
 The teams have played several notable games, including a Snow Bowl game in 1985, a 1997 divisional playoff game and the 2020 NFC championship game.
 The Packers lead the series 34–23–1.